 - Buildings, including shops, mosques and hotels have collapsed and been swept away or suffered extensive damage

 - More than 1,000 schools have been affected - having a direct impact on more than 184,000 students in Central Sulawesi

 What is UNICEF doing to help?

 Our UNICEF team are on-site in affected areas, supporting the government's response in the areas of water, sanitation and hygiene, child protection, health, nutrition and education.
 We are:

 - Reuniting children with their families.
 UNICEF teams are on the ground, tracing the families of children who have been separated from their parents

 - Getting children back to school.
-A total of 47 UNICEF school tents have been sent to the affected area and education specialists are in Sulawesi ensuring children return to school as soon as possible
+UNICEF school tents have been sent to the affected area and education specialists are in Sulawesi ensuring children return to school as soon as possible

 - Providing clean water.
 UNICEF is supporting water, sanitation and hygiene support in the region to ensure children and their families have access to clean water